-You share a laugh and allow your toddler or preschooler to be “the baby” for a few minutes instead of giving in to all the whining that children can generate when they are challenged.
+You share a laugh, and allow your toddler or preschooler to be “the baby” for a few minutes instead of giving in to all the whining that children can generate when they are challenged.
 This is especially important if your child has motor delays, is on the spectrum, or has a spirited temperament.
 Let me explain why developing self-feeding skills are important, and then I will describe the game.

 Mealtime utensil use is the first time that your child uses a tool to obtain something.
 Tool use is a visual-motor skill milestone.
 Some children grab the spoon from you at 8-9 months.
 Some avoid even trying, preferring to be fed.
 Take a look at Want Pincer Grasp Before Her First Birthday?
 Bet You’ll Be Surprised At What Moves (Hint) Build Hand Control! for some hidden (but not to OTs and PTs!) activities that build pincer grasp for self-feeding before 12 months.
 And some older kids with fine motor challenges will use that “fisted” grasp well into preschool and kindergarten.
 Here is a thought: Your child’s fine motor skills can expand daily when mealtime gives them a chance to practice grasp and grading movement!

-The only reason to use a larger utensil would be if your child is older and their hand clearly is too large for a toddler spoon.
-Choose a bowl that is shallow and has straighter sides, the better to scoop up a spoonful.
-They also tend to be less tippy than a deeper bowl with angled sides.
+The only reason to use a larger utensil would be if your child is older and their hand is clearly too large for a toddler spoon.
+Choose a bowl that is shallow and has straighter sides, all the better to scoop up a spoonful.
+This style of bowl also tends to be less tippy than a deeper bowl with angled sides.
 Select a food that your child likes, and one that stays on the spoon easily.
 A bad choice?
 Peas or dry cooked macaroni.
 A good choice?
-Oatmeal, mashed potatoes, Greek yogurt, pudding, ice cream.
-You might want a few damp paper towels as well.
+Oatmeal, mashed potatoes, Greek yogurt, pudding, ice cream, macaroni with a sticky cheese sauce.
+You will want a few damp paper towels as well.

-Your approach: this is fun but it could be messy.
+Your approach: this is fun, but it could be messy.
 Don’t wear your best clothes, and don’t react immediately or negatively to a bit of dripping.
 Wipe it if you need to for your child’s comfort, but try not to give the impression that spillage is bad.
 What child would try this if failure was embarrassing or distressing?
-This is going to be silly, so get ready to smile and laugh at yourself.
+This is going to be a little silly, so get ready to smile and laugh at yourself.
 Most of us need to do more of that anyway.

-Most kids over 2.5 years get the joke and laugh with glee!
+Most kids over 2.5 years get the joke, and laugh with glee!
 Go ahead and make baby sounds or use baby talk, and allow them to be “the baby” when you feed them.
 Children sometimes long for those days when life was easier, when they were fed and carried.
 Some kids will insist on being carried or behave in an immature way when they feel they need more attention.
 This is a chance to pretend and remember, but to do it in play and to do it in fun.